Sonal-7308/CBTCIP/README.md

-Online Examination System📝
+Task-2.Online Examination System📝

-Description: The Online Examination project is a Java application designed to manage and conduct online exams.
+The Online Examination project is a Java application designed to manage and conduct online exams.
 It supports functionalities like user login, profile management, MCQ answer selection, and automated timing and submission.

 Features ✨
 User login and session management